 Prosecco and Petals

-As well as being a beautiful item of wedding stationery, the wedding invitation is a crucial communication tool.
+As well as being a beautiful item of stationery and last touches, the wedding invitation is a crucial communication tool.
 Done right your invitation will enable you to plan numbers, menus and give wedding guests everything they need to organise.

 Below is a practical guide to writing, styling and sending your wedding invitation.

 The timescale for wedding invitations will vary according to other factors including; venue booking, registrar/ceremony confirmation, any block booking of hotels.

 An approximate timescale should be approximately six to seven months in advance of the day, but as long as your save the date has been sent do not be concerned if it is later.